araobp/data-science/STM32/MEMSMIC.md

 - "output_data >> 9" operation by CPU

 From now on, I take this approach:
-- right bit shift operation inside DFSDM to fit the internal data into 16bit length.
+- right bit shift operation inside DFSDM to fit the internal data into 16bit length (16bit PCM for audio).
 - "output_data >> 8" operation by CPU.

 ## Reference